openapistack/openapi-backend/DOCS.md

 Optional.
 Passed instance of OpenAPIRouter.
 Will create new instance from definition object if not passed.

 Type: [`OpenAPIRouter`](#class-openapirouter)

+#### Parameter: opts.lazyCompileValidators

+Optional.
+When set to `true` skips precompiling Ajv validators and compiles only when needed.
+Useful for optimizing for init time e.g. in Lambda.

+This option is applied when the [OpenAPIBackend `quick` parameter](#parameter-optsquick) is set to `true`.

+Type: `Boolean`

 #### Parameter: opts.customizeAjv(originalAjv, ajvOpts, validationContext)